Search

 Enqueue via L1

 Users can submit transactions to an L1 queue, but can’t force them.
-The sequencer cannot selectively skip transactions but can stop processing the queue entirely.
-In other words, if the sequencer censors or is down, it is so for everyone.
+The sequencers cannot selectively skip transactions but can stop processing the queue entirely.
+In other words, if the sequencers censor or are down, they are so for everyone.

 State validation